 The Fields link lets you add custom user data fields like numbers, country, profile image, links, timers etc. on your forms.
 You get a huge spread of custom fields in the Fields Pop Up of RegistrationMagic.

 There are Common Fields, Social Fields, and Display Fields to choose from.

 Further, from the Dashboard link, we can take care of the WordPress forms payment, design, analytics, security, etc.

 Publish the Form

 After adding user data fields to the form it is now time to publish the form for your users on the front end.
-RegistrationMagic makes form publishing also a real simple job with its preset shortcodes.
+RegistrationMagic makes form publishing also a really simple job with its preset shortcodes.

-As you hover your cursor on form covers in the All Forms page, you will also find a unique shortcode there.
+As you hover your cursor on form covers on the All Forms page, you will also find a unique shortcode there.
 This shortcode remains unique to every form and it will help you publish this form on your site.

 Now, copy the shortcode from the form card.
 Paste it on a new WordPress page and click on Publish.

 You will then find your form on the front end of your site.
 This form is now ready to create WordPress user accounts on your site.
 However, this is form has not yet replaced the default WordPress registration form.

 We need to go to the Global Settings section of the plugin to make this the default WordPress registration form of your site.